-Nationwide, traffic deaths are increasing at an alarming rate, particularly in disadvantaged and underrepresented communities.
-From 2018 to 2022, MAPA's region has experienced a higher rate of non-motorist fatalities than either Nebraska or Iowa average, with a disproportionately high impact on disadvantaged communities.
-Disadvantaged communities make up 21% of the region's population and experience 33% of the total traffic fatalities and 44% of the pedestrian fatalities on all roads.
+Nationwide, traffic deaths are increasing at an alarming rate, particularly in disadvantaged and under represented communities.
+From 2017 to 2021, MAPA's region has experienced a higher rate of non-motorist fatalities than either Nebraska's or lowa's average, with a disproportionately high impact on disadvantaged communities.
+Disadvantaged communities make up 22% of the region's population and experience 33% of the total traffic fatalities and 47% of the pedestrian fatalities on all roads.
 By taking this first step through the creation of this Comprehensive Safety Action Plan, we will locate critical areas of safety concern and identify potential solutions that increase safety and make progress in our goal:

-The goal of the Safe Streets for All MAPA Regional Safety Plan is to eliminate all fatalities and serious injuries by 2040.
+The goal of the Safe Streets for All MAPA Safety Plan is to eliminate all fatal and serious injury (KSI) crashes by 2040.